hatimeria/HatimeriaExtJSBundle/Resources/doc/index.rst

-If you is using Twig engine, only add the follow line in your views page at the script section: api - dynamic js file which contains list of available backend actions direct-api-handler - handle backend errors (show error message to user or developer)
+If you is using Twig engine, only add the follow line in your views page at the script section: api - dynamic js file which contains list of available backend actions direct-api-handler - handle backend errors (show nice error message to user or profiler output to developer)

 ::